Select Page

 On Rooftop units, they get sucked onto the condenser coils and block airflow and they will swarm the fan motors and compressors.

-How to Protect Your Equipment From Becoming Overwhelmed
+How to Protect Your Equipment from Becoming Overwhelmed

-Use of air intake filter screens (Cottonwood Filter Screens) is the “best practice” as they stop the “critters” at their point of entry without impacting airflow – After the cicadas have gone, the filter screens will continue to provide many years of benefit by stopping cottonwood seed, insects, leaves and other airborne debris while reducing maintenance, energy and water treatment and coil cleaning chemical cost.
-They are nearly invisible to the airflow – Static pressure is – Under 1/10” w.g.
+Use of air intake filter screens (Cottonwood Filter / Bug Screens) is the “best practice” as they stop the bugs at their point of entry without impacting airflow – After the cicadas have gone, the filter screens will continue to provide many years of benefit by stopping cottonwood seed, insects, leaves and other airborne debris while reducing maintenance, energy and water treatment and coil cleaning chemical cost.
+They are nearly invisible to the airflow – Static pressure is – Under 1/10” w.g.Cottonwood Filter Screens Will Stop Cicadas and Other Airborne Debris From Entering your Mechanical Equipment

 The Video Below Shows Just How Overwhelming They Can Be